docker/docs/content/network/_index.md

 ## Published ports

-By default, when you create or run a container using `docker create` or `docker run`, the container doesn't expose any of its ports to the outside world.
+By default, when you create or run a container using `docker create` or `docker run`, containers on bridge networks don't expose any ports to the outside world.
-Use the `--publish` or `-p` flag to make a port available to services outside of Docker.
+Use the `--publish` or `-p` flag to make a port available to services outside the bridge network.
 This creates a firewall rule in the host, mapping a container port to a port on the Docker host to the outside world.
 Here are some examples: